csandman/chakra-react-select/README.md

 }
 ```

-All of the style keys offered in the original package can be used here, except for `input` as that does not allow me to use the `chakraStyles` from the select props.
-The `input` styles are also much more dynamic and should be left alone for the most part.
+All of the style keys offered in the original package can be used in the `chakraStyles` prop except for `menuPortal`.
+Along with [some other caveats](#caveats), this is explained below.

 Most of the components rendered by this package use the basic [Chakra `<Box />` component](https://chakra-ui.com/docs/components/box) with a few exceptions.
 Here are the style keys offered and the corresponding Chakra component that is rendered: